 Finally, support your child’s desire for independence by giving them the power of choice.
 Let them choose a new item from the produce section of the grocery store or farmer’s market.
 Or, get them involved in making their lunch.
 They’re much more likely to eat something if they chose it or helped make it!

-Before we jump into our bento box ideas, let’s cover some basics.
+Before we jump into our bento box lunch ideas for kids, let’s cover some basics.
 As a parent, just getting your child to eat might feel like a struggle.
 Getting them to eat nutritious foods that support their gut and immune development might feel impossible.
 So, we asked Amy to lay the foundation for what really defines a healthy lunch.

 Amy, what makes a school lunch “healthy”?